OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Prerequisites

-- To use this sample, you'll need to follow the instructions in the [How to preview](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch#how-to-preview) section of the event-based activation article.
+- To use this sample, follow the instructions in the [How to preview](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch#how-to-preview) section of the event-based activation article.
 - Before running this sample, you need a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/) installed on your computer.
 To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your command prompt.

 ## Solution